kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## False Negatives

-Missed positive cases.
+Missed positive cases
-Costs include missed opportunity or harm.
+Costs include missed opportunity or harm
 Severity often exceeds false positives

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.